7 Ways to Bless Missionaries During the Holidays

 Is there a missionary in your life you’d like to encourage over the holidays, but you’re not sure what to do for them?

 Missionaries are truly thankful for your sacrificial giving to support them, and they are often reluctant to share personal needs—much less things they might want as a gift!
-The holidays are an excellent opportunity to show these partners in the gospel that we care about them personally—not just their ministry.
+The holidays are an excellent opportunity to show these partners in the gospel that we care about them personally—not just about their ministry.

 When the Philippian church sent the apostle Paul gifts for his needs, he rejoiced over their concern for him, adding that “it was kind of you to share my trouble” (Philippians 4:14).